chialab/dna/docs/properties.md

 }):
 ```

-### getter
+### getter and setters

-Define a custom getter function for the property.
-It receives the actual property value as argument and it can return the same reference or any new value.
+Property's getter receives the actual property value as argument and it can return the same reference or any new value.

 <aside class="note">